MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q2.md

 Before you begin the upgrade of Azure App Service on Azure Stack to 2020 Q2:

-- Ensure all roles are Ready in the Azure App Service Administration in the Azure Stack Admin Portal
+- Ensure all roles are Ready in the Azure App Service Administration in the Azure Stack Hub Admin Portal

 - Back up the App Service and Master Databases:
   - AppService_Hosting;